dustinmoris/DustedCodes/DustedCodes.Blog/App_Data/Articles/custom-error-handling-and-error-logging-with-suave.md

 let customErrorHandler ex msg ctx =
     match getAcceptTypeFromRequest ctx with
-    | Json  -&gt; JSON ex ctx
+    | Json  -&gt; JSON_ERROR ex ctx
-    | Xml   -&gt; XML ex ctx
+    | Xml   -&gt; XML_ERROR ex ctx
     | Other -&gt; INTERNAL_ERROR msg ctx</code></pre>

-*The `XML` function doesn't exist by default and needs to be defined similarly as the `JSON` function from the previous example.*
+*The `XML_ERROR` function doesn't exist by default and needs to be defined similarly as the `JSON_ERROR` function from the previous example.*

-This code is not full proof, but you get the gist of it.
-There is a lot you can do with the error handler and you can tailor it to your specific application as much you like.
+This code is not full proof, but you get the idea of it.
+There is nothing you can't do with the error handler and you can provide any implementation which is 100% tailored to your application requirements.
 Let's move on to error logging.

-## Error logging in Suave
+## Custom logging in Suave

+Just like the error handler is set in the web server configuration the logger is set as well, but with the small difference that the logger needs to be an object of type `Suave.Logging.Logger`.

+The `Logger` interface has only one member for logging application events:

+<pre><code>abstract member Log : LogLevel -&gt; (unit -&gt; LogLine) -&gt; unit</code></pre>

+It's simple but enough to build powerful loggers:

+<pre><code>type CustomLogger() =
+    interface Logger with
+        member __.Log level line =
+            match level with
+            | LogLevel.Fatal -&gt; pressTheRedButton
+            | _ -&gt; logAsNormal level line

+let customConfig =
+    { defaultConfig with
+        errorHandler = customErrorHandler
+        logger = new CustomErrorLogger() }</code></pre>

+*The two functions `pressTheRedButton` and `logAsNormal` do not exist and are used for illustrating a custom error logger.*

+Suave also provides a few [default loggers](https://github.com/SuaveIO/suave/blob/releases/v1.x/src/Suave/Logging/Logger.fs) which can be used out of the box.
+There is a `ConsoleWindowLogger` and an `OutputWindowLogger` which do exactly what they say.

+Additionally there is another useful logger called `CombiningLogger`.